-Last Updated on 8 March 2024 by Brisbane Livewell Clinic
+Last updated on 26 February 2026 by Brisbane Livewell Clinic Editorial Team

 We all like to indulge at times, including when we relax and share Christmas and New Year Celebrations with Family and Friends.
 Overindulging in Grandma’s Pavlova, your Aunties Fruit cake and your Mum’s Christmas pudding with Ice Cream are just a few of the delicious temptations that will test your commitment to not overeating.
 However, while a little bit of what you fancy is unlikely to do much harm in the long run, consistent or extreme overeating of unhealthy foods poses huge risks to your health and wellbeing.